andrew889/dungeonstory-ios/README.md

 computer and/or iOS device(s) if you do try and use it.
 Use Dungeon Story entirely at your own risk and responsibility.

-The game font and sounds are not currently included with this open source release.
+The game fonts and sounds are not currently included with this open source release.

 ## License